Belgian Congo: Congo Crisis and aftermath

 The rebellion that had started in Thyssville in the Bas-Congo in July 1960 quickly spread to the rest of the Congo.
 In September 1960, the leaders split, with President Kasa-Vubu declaring prime minister Lumumba deposed from his functions, and vice versa.
 The stalemate was ended with the government's arrest of Lumumba.
 In January 1961, he was flown to the rich mining province of Katanga, which by that time had declared a secession from Léopoldville under the leadership of Moïse Tshombe (with active Belgian support).
 Lumumba was handed over to Katangan authorities, who executed him.

 Belgian soldier lying in front of dead hostages, November 1964, in Stanleyville during Operation Dragon Rouge.
-Belgian paratroopers freed over 1,800 European and American hostages held by Congolese rebels.
+Belgian paratroopers freed over 1,800 European and US hostages held by Congolese rebels.

-In 2002 Belgium officially apologised for its role in the assassination of Lumumba; the CIA has long been speculated of complicity, as they had seen Lumumba's politics were too far left.
+In 2002 Belgium officially apologised for its role in the assassination of Lumumba; the US' CIA has long been suspected of complicity, as they had seen Lumumba's politics were too far left.
 The Soviet Union during the Cold War years was active in expanding its influence in Africa against European powers, giving 'anti-colonialism' as a rationale for the increase of its power in the region.
 A series of rebellions and separatist movements seemed to shatter the dream of a unitary Congolese state at its birth.
 Although the nation was independent, Belgian paratroopers intervened in the Congo on various occasions to protect and evacuate Belgian and international citizens.
 The United Nations maintained a large peace-keeping operation in the Congo from late 1960 onward.
 The situation did not stabilise until 1964–65.
 Katanga province was re-absorbed and the so-called Simba Rebellion ended in Stanleyville (province Orientale).
 Shortly after that army colonel Joseph Désiré Mobutu ended the political impasse by seizing power in a coup d'état.